leonardpin-br/python-maya-boilerplate/README.md

 It is important to install the correct Python version (2.7.11 for Maya 2020 and below) in the operating system and to create a virtual environment (py27env folder).

-After that, it is important to install the necessary packages using:
+After that, it is important to install the necessary packages (inside the virtual environment) using:
 ```
 pip install -r requirements.txt
 ```